How a BBC navigation bar component broke depending on which external monitor it was on

 coordinate numbers.

-When a user clicked the 'more' button on a monitor with negative screen coordinates, the event handler wasn't acknowledging the click and instead falling back to the default behaviour of the 'more' button.
+When a user clicked the 'more' button on a monitor with negative screen coordinates, the event handler wasn't acknowledging the click and instead falling back to the default behaviour of the 'more' link.

 We could finally finish our investigation.
 We could deduce from our final two clues the solution: we need to check for negative numbers as well as positive numbers when checking the screenX